harshsikhwal/sshell/README.md

 # sshell

-A simple shell written in C.
+A simple shell written in C where you can hook your commands easily and play with it.

-Design:

 Folder structure:
+* sshell
-    - src
+	* src
-        - commands
+		* commands

 This code is divided into following files:
 * src/simple_shell.c